dustij/shinytoys/README.md

 git add -A
 ```

-I like to use `-A` flag because it will all changes in existing files, add any new files, and remove any deleted files.
+I like to use `-A` flag because it will add all changes in existing files, add any new files, and remove any deleted files.
 Basically, all changes (hints -A or --all).

 > As a side note, I found this [cool website](https://explainshell.com/) that provides the help text for a command-line, you can enter git commands and get help fast.